1anshu-stack/movibooking_api_node/README.md

 → We will write a new API to get the list of all theatres in which a given movie is running.
 → As a response, we want to return the list of theatres which are running the movie.

+Third api: /mba/api/v1/theatres/:id/movies
+→ This api will try to fetch all the movies running in the theatre with the given id.